codeslake/IFAN/README.md

     * `-r`: Resume training with the specified epoch # (e.g., `-r 100`).
 Note that `-dl` should not be specified with this option.
     * `-dist`: whether to use `DistributedDataParallel`.
 * logs
     * The root offset of logs is `./logs`.
-It can be changed by `log_offset` in `./config/config.py`.
+It can be changed by `config.log_offset` in `./config/config.py`.
 In `./logs/Defocus_Deblurring/[mode]/`, checkpoints, resume states, config, scalar logs for tensorboard and testing results will be saved.
+    * Currently, the logs will be saved for every 4 epochs, which can be reset by `config.write_ckpt_every_epoch` in `./config/config.py`.

 ### Testing
 ```bash